OnePlus CEO: 6T's in-screen fingerprint sensor wins over missing headphone jack

 It's also banking on its customers' use of Bluetooth headphones.
 After conducting a user survey, it found that 59 percent of respondents already used wireless headphones to listen to music and place calls.
 And for the first time since June 2016, sales of Bluetooth headphones overtook non-Bluetooth headphones in the US, according to analyst firm NPD.

-"Consumers miss the 3.5mm jack when they're gone," said GlobalData research director Avi Greengar, "but Apple has shown that having them is not a primary purchase driver."
+"Consumers miss the 3.5mm jack when they're gone," said GlobalData research director Avi Greengart, "but Apple has shown that having them is not a primary purchase driver."

 By releasing its own Bluetooth earbuds earlier this year called Bullets Wireless, OnePlus set the stage for shifting 6T owners over to wireless headphones.
 So far, things are looking good -- within minutes, Bullets Wireless sold out in some regions.